Can You Drive a Car in Mexico?

 If your vehicle is financed and you are still making payments on it, the lender still has a financial interest in your vehicle.
 To drive a financed car in Mexico, you will need to obtain a letter of permission from the lender.

 Before granting you permission, your lender will need to see proof that you have arranged sufficient insurance to cover the vehicle while in Mexico.

 Can I Drive a Rental Car in Mexico?

-In general, you can purchase insurance through the rental company, but it will likely be less expensive if you purchase from an A-rated Mexican insurer online.
+Usually you can purchase insurance through the rental company, but it will likely be less expensive if you purchase from an A-Rated Mexican insurer online.
 Keep all documentation relating to the rental vehicle with you at all times.